dereuromark/composer-prefer-lowest/README.md

 [![License](https://poser.pugx.org/dereuromark/composer-prefer-lowest/license.svg)](https://packagist.org/packages/dereuromark/composer-prefer-lowest)
 [![Coding Standards](https://img.shields.io/badge/cs-PSR--2--R-yellow.svg)](https://github.com/php-fig-rectified/fig-rectified-standards)

-This validator will strictly compare the specified minimum versions of your composer.json with the ones actually used by the `prefer-lowest` composer update command.
+This validator will strictly compare the specified minimum versions of your composer.json with the ones actually used by the `prefer-lowest` composer update command option.

 This is useful for all libraries that want to make sure
 - **the defined minimum of each dependency is actually still being tested**